Wave-particle duality: an information-based approach: Introduction

-Bohr's complementarity~\cite{bohr} is widely accepted as a fundamental feature of quantum mechanics.
-As such, it is often taken as a separate postulate, despite the fact it lacks a consensual formulation.
-While some works associate the notion of complementarity with noncommuting observables~\cite{luis02,busch06,fritz12} others link it with mutually exclusive experimental setups.
-Within the latter context, complementarity was recently revisited, receiving both theoretical~\cite{terno11,celeri_arxiv12} and experimental~\cite{celeri_pra12,obrien12,tanzilli12} assessments.
-Defining the notions of wave and particle in terms of the statistics of clicks in the detectors and using quantum beam splitters, these works investigated a quantum version of Wheeler's delayed-choice experiment (DCE)~\cite{wheeler78,wheeler84} and arrived at the conclusion that the complementarity principle has to be updated in order to account for a {\em morphing} behavior.
+Although Bohr's complementarity~\cite{bohr} is widely accepted as a fundamental feature of quantum mechanics, there have been some issues about its precise formulation.
+While some debate has taken place concerning an eventual dissociation between the complementarity principle and uncertainty relations~\cite{scully91,storey94,englert95}, it seems to be widely accepted by now that there exists an unavoidable connection of complementarity with noncommuting observables~\cite{luis02,busch06} and nonlocality~\cite{oppenheim10,fritz12}.
+Recently, complementarity was revisited, receiving both theoretical~\cite{terno11,celeri_arxiv12} and experimental~\cite{celeri_pra12,obrien12,tanzilli12} assessments within an interesting framework.
+Defining the notions of wave and particle in terms of the statistics of clicks in detector settings and using {\em quantum beam splitters}, these works investigated a quantum version of Wheeler's delayed-choice experiment (DCE)~\cite{wheeler78,wheeler84} and concluded that the complementarity principle has to be updated so as to account for a ``morphing behavior''.